osposweb/osposweb.github.io/Adding-translations.md

-# How to add translations for a new language
+# How to add translations

 In order to add a translation below steps should be followed (German is an example in this case):